Gout

 Preventing Gout

 If carnivore doesn't magically fix your gout, there are well studied, reasonably safe pharmaceuticals for lowering uric acid levels which your doctor can tell you all about.
 There are also supplements which are effective at lower uric acid levels.
 They all work by either decreasing the amount of uric acid your body produces or increasing the rate you excrete uric acid.
-It's important to slowly increase/decrease any medication which changes your uric acid levels, or you can trigger a gout attack.
+It's important to slowly increase/decrease any medication which changes your uric acid levels, as changes can trigger a gout attack.

 - There are many online anecdotes from people who found that giving blood reduced the frequency and/or the severity of attacks.
 The repeated gout attacks I had during adaptation stopped as soon as I gave blood.
 Sadly, I have no way of knowing if the change was coincidental, but I've continued to give blood regularly.